-At the DHS he suggested potential areas of improvement in public-private collaboration related to critical infrastructure and provided independent and critical assessments of policies, procedures, and tools impacting the private sector.
-During a career spanning four decades at Goldman, he led a number of global operational and risk management initiatives in the areas of investment banking, general (corporate) services, human capital management, compliance operations, crisis management, global security, and vendor risk management.
-Silver has also held positions as senior vice president and chief administrative officer of the (internet start-up) Wit Soundview Group, executive director for Cravath Swaine & Moore, vice president/chief of staff to the president of Personal and Banking Services at Chemical Bank, principal with the consulting firm of Booz Allen Hamilton and auditor at Arthur Andersen & Co.
+Formerly a Managing Director with Goldman Sachs, he served during 2012-13 as a senior advisor/loan executive with the U.S. Department of Homeland Security.
+At the DHS he suggested potential areas of improvement in public-private collaboration related to critical infrastructure and provided independent and critical assessments of policies, procedures and tools impacting the private sector.
+During a career spanning four decades at Goldman he led a number of global operational and risk management initiatives in the areas of investment banking, general (corporate) services, human capital management, compliance operations, crisis management, global security, and vendor risk management.
+Silver has also held positions as senior vice president and chief administrative officer of the (internet start-up) Wit Soundview Group, executive director for Cravath, Swaine and Moore, vice president/chief of staff to the president of Personal and Banking Services at Chemical Bank, principal with the consulting firm of Booz, Allen and Hamilton and auditor at Arthur Andersen & Co.

-Silver earned a B.S. with honors in accounting from Pennsylvania State University in 1976 and an M.B.A. from Columbia University in 1980.
+Silver earned a BS with honors in accounting from Pennsylvania State University in 1976 and an MBA from Columbia University in 1980.
 He is a certified public accountant and formerly a FINRA registered supervisor.